MiguelC23/XAI-Skin-Cancer-Detection-A-Prototype-Based-Deep-Learning-Architecture-with-Non-Expert-Supervision/ACP_BM_Problem/ReadMe.md

         test_mask_dir=r"..."
 Path to Derm7pt masks.
 O marks relevant pixels and 1 what is not relevant.
 They are only used when MASKS_IN_TEST_SETS=True.

 The image folder of the PH2 dataset has two subfolders, one for each class (MEL and NV), and the same applies to the folder containing the masks.
 In the case of the Derm7pt dataset, the image folder contains 6 subfolders, each corresponding to a class (BCC, BKL, DF, MEL, NV, VASC), and the same structure is present in the masks folder.
 It is worth noting that the images have dimensions of 224x224x3, while the masks have dimensions of 224x224x1.
 The masks serve to identify important/relevant pixels (inside the boundary of the skin lesion) in this medical context, represented by 0, and non-relevant/unimportant pixels (outside the boundary of the skin lesion) are represented by 1.

+## 4-See the importance of each prototype for the model.
+Simply run the file "Assessment_of_the_weight_of_each_prototype.py"; no need to provide arguments in the terminal command line.
+The weight of each prototype is determined by the difference in balanced accuracy on the ISIC 2019 validation set when each prototype is removed individually.
+Change only the following lines of code according to what is necessary.

+    load_model_path=r"....pth" Path to the model you want to evaluate. folder_path_to_save_results=r"...\ACP_BM_Problem\Weights_of_P" #Path to the folder where a .txt file with the results will be saved.

+    MASKS_IN_TEST_SETS=True #We recommend setting it to True if the model has been trained with LP_MASKED=True, meaning the model discards patches
+    #from images associated with areas marked as 1 by the masks, i.e., areas that are not directly important in the internal structure of the model during the forward process.
+    #Therefore, during testing or validation, masks for these images should also be provided to the model.
+In other words, the model makes decisions solely based on patches
+    #associated with relevant areas marked as 0 by the masks.
+If the model was trained with LP1C_MASKED=False, set this line to false as well
+    if(MASKS_IN_TEST_SETS==True):
+        test_mask_dir=r"..."#Path to the folder where the masks for the validation set are located.
+Only used when MASKS_IN_TEST_SETS=True.
+    else:
+        test_mask_dir=None